mrpogge/Urnings_hyperparameter_convergence/README.md

 distribution of the modified Urnings algorithm can be found in Figshare using this link:

 ### Licensing
 All material concerning this research falls under the XY licence.
 Replication of the results and further analysis is warmly welcomed!
-The code and the results can be used and modified, if and only if they are properly cited!

 ### Closing remarks